 Biography

-Sarah Swift was raised in coastal Rhode Island, and moved to NYC to receive her BFA in Painting from Pratt Institute of Art and Design in 2015.
-She exhibited work in shows throughout Manhattan and Brooklyn, and won Best of Show at the 2016 TriBeCa Conception Events Exhibition.
+Sarah Swift received her BFA in Painting from Pratt Institute of Art and Design in 2015.
+She has exhibited work in shows throughout Manhattan and Brooklyn and won Best of Show at the 2016 TriBeCa Conception Events Exhibition.

 Swift worked as Gallery Director of Hera Gallery in Wakefield, Rhode Island, and currently remains an active freelancing artist member.
-She has curated shows in Rhode Island, Massachusetts, and NYC, and acted as Guest Juror for the Attleboro Museum of the Arts in 2017.
+She has curated shows in Rhode Island, Massachusetts, and NYC, and acted as Guest Juror for the Attleboro Museum of the Arts.
 She has been featured in Artscope Magazine, So Rhode Island Magazine, RI-GO Local Live, Root TV, and more.

 She resides up and down the East Coast where the ocean and coastal forests deeply influence her work as a Freelance Artist.
-She is currently exhibiting her work across the country and creating large scale works for public and private clients.
+She is currently exhibiting her work across the country and has created large scale works for luxury resort hotels, restaurants, boutique inns, luxury homes, office spaces, and family homes.

 ARTIST STATEMENT: